opentdf/spec/protocol/README.md

   * From Wikipedia:  "Keycloak is an open source software product to allow single sign-on with Identity and Access Management aimed at modern applications and services.
 As of March 2018 this JBoss community project is under the stewardship of Red Hat.
 Keycloak is licensed under Apache 2.0."
   * Any OIDC-compliant IdP software may be used, provided it supports custom claims, and can:
     * Read the TDF Client public key from a custom HTTP header sent with the OIDC authentication request.
-    * Construct and send an Attribute Provider web service request, including the public key in the payload.
+    * Construct and send an Attribute Provider web service request, including sufficient information to identify the client and its capabilities.
-    * Return the resulting Claims Object in the signed IdP JWT.
+    * Include the client's `pop_key` and `tdf_claims` in the signed IdP JWT.
   * A list of Certified OpenID Connect applications can be found at:  https://openid.net/developers/certified/
   * *OpenTDF Protocol Mapper* (PM) is OpenTDF's Keycloak-specific reference implementation of the above functionality.
-* *Attribute Provider* (AP) - A web service that receives requests which contain information about the authenticated entities from an OIDC IdP with custom claims support (ex: Keycloak with OpenTDF Protocol Mapper), and returns custom TDF OIDC claims in response.
-It is the responsibility of Attribute Provider to transform incoming 3rd party IdP claims/metadata to a set of outgoing [Attribute Objects](../schema/AttributeObject.md).
+* *Entitlement Policy Decision Point (PDP)* (AP) - A web service that receives requests which contain information about the authenticated entities from an OIDC IdP with custom claims support (ex: Keycloak with OpenTDF Protocol Mapper), and returns custom TDF OIDC claims in response.
+It is the responsibility of Entitlement PDP to transform incoming 3rd party IdP claims/metadata to a set of outgoing [Attribute Objects](../schema/AttributeObject.md).
 It returns a TDF [Claims Object](../schema/ClaimsObject.md).
 * *Key Access Service* (KAS) - Responsible for authorizing and granting TDF Clients access to rewrapped data key material.
 If authorized, TDF Clients (on behalf of themselves, or other entities) can use this rewrapped data key to decrypt TDF ciphertext.
-A valid OIDC token containing [TDF Claims](../schema/ClaimsObject.md) must be used as a bearer token when communicating with KAS.
+A valid OIDC token containing [`tdf_claims`](../schema/ClaimsObject.md) and [`pop_key` (Proof of Posession)](../schema/ProofOfPossession.md) must be used as a bearer token when communicating with KAS.
 KAS will verify the authenticity of the bearer token, the request signature, and then the policy claims within that bearer token.
 An otherwise valid and trusted OIDC token without valid TDF Claims will be rejected.

 ## General Authentication Protocol

-OIDC Auth with a PoP scheme is used for **all** TDF Client interactions with backend TDF services:
+OIDC Auth with a PoP (Proof of Posession) scheme is used for **all** TDF Client interactions with backend TDF services:

 1. The TDF Client requests an OIDC Bearer Token (either on behalf of itself, or another entity) by first authenticating via the OpenID Connect (OIDC) Identity Provider (IdP) with Custom Claims